Workflow

 Scheduling task reminders

-To access the schedule popup with all the schedule settings you need, simply hover over a task, open the expanded menu and click Schedule.
+To open the schedule popup, hover over a task, open the expanded menu, and click Schedule.

 how to access your task schedule in Blitzit